How to Control which Apps can Access your Personal Data and device Features in Windows 11

 How do I give myself permission to open WindowsApps?

-Accessing the WindowsApps folder typically requires administrator privileges.
-You can take ownership of the folder through its Properties > Security tab.
-However, modifying files within WindowsApps is generally not recommended as it can destabilize system applications.
+Accessing the protected WindowsApps folder typically requires administrator privileges, meaning an account with elevated system control.
+Taking ownership of the folder through its Properties > Security tab grants this access, though modifying system files here is generally not recommended.

 Was this guide helpful?